MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/index.md

 <p>
   The stack of Xbox Live features are powerful tools to attract, engage and retain players.
-  Learn more about each feature category below.
 </p>
 <p>
   To begin adding Xbox Live Features to your game, first complete the <a href="../get-started/index.md">Getting Started</a> steps so that your game can do basic sign-in to Xbox Live.
 </p>

-<h2>Feature Areas</h2>

 <ul class="cardsY panelContent cols cols2">
     <li>